OnyeijeBridget/OnyeijeBridget/README.md

-# Hi there 👋
+### 👋 HI,

 I’m Bridget, a **Healthcare Data Analyst** currently pursuing a **Doctor of Pharmacy (Pharm D) degree**.
 I’m passionate about combining my pharmacy background with analytics to improve patient care, support evidence-based decisions, and drive smarter healthcare systems.

-### My Background
+---
+## GET TO KNOW ME

 While completing my pharmacy degree, I discovered how powerful data can be in solving healthcare challenges.
-This led me to teach myself **Excel, Power BI, and SQL,** and apply them to real-world healthcare datasets.
+This began my journey into learning and teaching myself data analytics using **Excel, Power BI, and SQL,** and applying this knowledge to real-world healthcare datasets, to effect change.

 My goal is to bridge the gap between clinical knowledge and data-driven insights — turning raw numbers into stories that improve outcomes for patients, facilities, and healthcare leaders.

-### Here’s what I focus on:
+---
+## WHAT I DO AS A HEALTHCARE ANALYST:

-1) Analyzing healthcare data to uncover meaningful trends and insights.
+1) I analyze healthcare data to uncover meaningful trends and insights.

-2) Building interactive dashboards that simplify complex datasets.
+2) I build interactive dashboards that simplify complex datasets.

-3) Communicating findings visually to support decision-makinggs.
+3) I communicate my findings verbally and also with powerpoint presentations to stakeholders.

-### Here are a few of my key projects:
+### PROJECTS I HAVE WORKED ON:

-1) **CMS Nursing Home COVID-19 Dashboard:**
+1) ## CMS Nursing Home COVID-19 Analysis Using MS-Excel:

     - Analyzed U.S. nursing home COVID-19 cases, deaths, and vaccination rates